 Brand names can be used in a bid specification.
-If you supply Purchasing with a brand name, the Director of Purchasing will generally specify, "brand name or equal" on the bid request for quote.
+If you supply Purchasing with a brand name, the Purchasing Agent will generally specify, "brand name or equal" on the bid request for quote.
 A brand name gives the parties involved an idea of what type and quality of product you require.
 In many cases, several distributors can supply a given brand.
-You still must address the salient characteristics, and important features or requirements.
-Also define the form, function, and utility of the item or service.
+You still must address your most important features or requirements.
 Since no two brands are identical in all respects, describe in which respects you need any product offered to be equivalent.
 Make it clear at the outset what you consider "equivalent" to be.